 These visual motor activities worksheets are much more challenging than tracing and paths.

-Your child needs to discern the starting point and ending point of the line, and then guide the pencil to make the line accurately, "free-hand" style.
+Your child needs to discern the starting point and ending point of the line, and then guide the pencil to make the line or shape accurately, "free-hand" style.

 For beginners, use worksheets where the starting and ending points are clearly marked, with a short distance between them.
-Start with simple straight lines, then graduate to longer distances, and curved lines.
+Start with simple straight lines, then graduate to longer distances, and curved lines, and lines with corners.
 Copying a pattern or a shape with no given starting point is the most challenging.

 Your child may be ahead or behind their peers, so start where they are at.
 If you are in any way concerned about your child's visual motor development, please consult an occupational therapist.